jacksorjacksor/astrojs-with-umbraco-cms-docs/README.md

 }
 ```

+TODO: provide explicit details of the Umbraco content type used for the above

 ## Building a blog with Umbraco and Astro

 Once Astro has been setup and Umbraco installed, you are now able to create a blog that uses Umbraco as the CMS.